ImageMovers: Disney/ImageMovers Digital (2007–2011)

-In 2007, ImageMovers and The Walt Disney Company set up a joint venture animation facility known as ImageMovers Digital, based in Marin County-based film company where Zemeckis would produce and direct 3D animated films using CGI performance-capture technology.
+In 2007, ImageMovers collaborated with The Walt Disney Company to establish ImageMovers Digital (IMD).
+Based in two converted aircraft hangars in Marin County, this joint venture based film focused on producing animated films using motion-capture.

-On November 6, 2009, ImageMovers Digital released their first CGI film A Christmas Carol, a CGI performance capture film based on the Charles Dickens book of the same name and starring Jim Carrey, Gary Oldman, Colin Firth and Cary Elwes.
-On March 12, 2010, Disney and ImageMovers announced that ImageMovers Digital would close operations by January 2011 after movie production on Mars Needs Moms was completed.
-Resulting in a lay-off of approximately 450 employees, Walt Disney Studios president Alan Bergman said, "...given today's economic realities, we need to find alternative ways to bring creative content to audiences and IMD no longer fits into our business model."
-The company had previously been reported to have Calling All Robots, a remake of Yellow Submarine, a Roger Rabbit sequel and The Nutcracker in development.
-Disney dropped all of these projects following the box-office failure of Mars Needs Moms.
+IMD's first film, A Christmas Carol, was released on November 6, 2009.
+Based on the Charles Dickens novella of the same name, it starred Jim Carrey, Gary Oldman, Bob Hoskins, Robin Wright, and Cary Elwes, each in multiple roles.

+On March 12, 2010, Disney announced that IMD would cease operations following the completion of its second film, Mars Needs Moms.
+This resulted in the layoff of approximately 450 employees.
+Walt Disney Studios president Alan Bergman said, "Given today's economic realities, we need to find alternative ways to bring creative content to audiences and IMD no longer fits into our business model."

+Prior to its shutdown, IMD had several projects in development, including an original film titled Calling All Robots, a remake of Yellow Submarine, a sequel to Who Framed Roger Rabbit, and an adaptation of The Nutcracker.
+All were scrapped due to the disastrous box-office performance of Mars Needs Moms.

 Universal Pictures (2011–present)

-In August 2011, it was announced that ImageMovers has entered a two-year first-look producing deal with Universal Pictures.
+In August 2011, it was announced that ImageMovers had entered a two-year first-look producing deal with Universal Pictures.